-3. Get them involved
+2. Get children involved

-  4. Take advantage of snack times
+3. Take advantage of snack times

-  6. Serve new foods alongside familiar foods
+5. Serve one new vegetable at a time, alongside familiar foods

-  Check out more of our kid-friendly recipes here.
+- Check out more of our kid-friendly recipes here.

 - To learn more about kids nutrition, click here.